giannisvtls/big_data_msc/README.md

 # Big Data exercises!

 A repository created to serve as a collection of exercises written in Java for the Big Data Analysis class for the MsC Web and Data Science AUTH
+Used IntelliJ as an IDE with Intellisense and Hippie Code completion included in the IntelliJ IDE

 ## Exercise 1